IndieMasco/TechEdWeek6Assignment/READme.md

   - I have got the API link within my `.env` file and within my Gallery.jsx im pulling the API with `const response = await fetch(import.meta.env.VITE_FROG_API);`.
 - ✅ 🏹 Style the application excellently, using grid or flex and positioning.
   - personally i feel like i have Styled my gallery excellently.
     - It works on both desktop and mobile.
+(Apart from the footer on mobile at the moment.......🤬)
     - I've made sure the text is readable.
     - I have gone for a more playful header font, but I still think it is readable.
     - Everything is easy to see; I don't think anything blends in with each other.